verlok/vanilla-lazyload/README.md

 _LazyLoad_ supports responsive images, both via the `srcset` & `sizes` attributes and via the `picture` tag.

+### Progressive JPEG support --> improve perceived performance

+[Progressive JPEG](http://blog.patrickmeenan.com/2013/06/progressive-jpegs-ftw.html) is an image format which is very good for perceived performance because it's rendered sooner, and refined in progressive passes. `LazyLoad` shows your images while they load, letting *progressive JPEG* do its magic.

-### Throttled execution for optimized CPU usage
+### Intersection Observer API for optimized CPU usage

-_LazyLoad_'s listeners to the container's `scroll` and `resize` events are throttled by default, meaning that the main function of the script will not overload the CPU of devices with a smooth scroll.
+Instead of listening to the `scroll` and `resize` events, LazyLoad uses the Intersection Observer API which is a new, blazing fast method to detect if an element is inside the browser viewport.
+Your users will see the difference in slow and even in fast devices or computers.

 ### Much faster than jQuery\_lazyload

-This script is comparable to the notorious jQuery\_lazyload, but **_LazyLoad_ is 6x faster**, because LazyLoad uses only optimized, **native javascript** functions and methods, instead of jQuery.
-Your users will see the difference, even in slow devices or computers.
+This script is comparable to the notorious jQuery\_lazyload, but **_LazyLoad_ is 10x faster**, because LazyLoad uses only optimized, **native javascript** functions and methods, instead of jQuery.